rmislam/PythonSIFT/README.md

 # PythonSIFT

+# Match a template to an image:
+The wrapper function '''match_template''' is used to call '''detect_keypoints''':

 Running from python in terminal:
 ```python
 from siftmatch import match_template
 match_template(imagename, templatename, threshold, cutoff)